Deep Optimal Transport for Domain Adaptation on SPD Manifolds

 \subsection{Theorem~\ref{t1} with cost function $c(x,\bar{x})=||x-\bar{x}||_{\ell^2}^2$}

-~ In this section, we will show Theorem~\ref{t1} with cost function $c(x,\bar{x})=||x-\bar{x}||_{\ell^2}^2$ is equilvant to~\cite[Theorem 3.1]{courty2016optimal}.
-It was first observed and proved by Yair et al.\cite{yair2019domain} who use the matrix vectorization operator to establish an isometry between the affine transformation and the Bi-Map transformation.
+~ We claim that Theorem~\ref{t1} with cost function $c(x,\bar{x})=||x-\bar{x}||_{\ell^2}^2$ is equilvant to~\cite[Theorem 3.1]{courty2016optimal}.
+It was first observed and proved by Yair et al.\cite{yair2019domain} who use the matrix vectorization operator to establish an isometry between the affine transformation and the BiMap transformation.
 We follow their arguments and revise a bit of their proof. \begin{theorem}\cite[Theorem 3.1]{courty2016optimal}~ Let $\mu$ and $\nu$ be two discrete distributions on $\mathbb{R}^n$ with $N$ Diracs.
-Given a strictly positive definite matrix $A$, bias weight $b\in\mathbb{R}^n$, and source samples $\{x_i\}_{i=1}^N \sim \mu$, suppose target samples $\bar{x}_i := A\cdot x_i + b$, for $i=1, ..., N$, and the weights in both source and target distributions' empirical distributions are $1/N$.
-Then, transoport $T(x_i) = A\cdot x_i + b$ is the solution to the OT Problem provided with a cost function $c(x, \bar{x}) := ||x - \bar{x}||_{\ell^2}^2$. \end{theorem} To expose the relationship between the Bi-Map transformation in Theorem~\ref{t1} and affine transformation in Theorem~\ref{t2}, we introduce the matrix vectorization operator $vec(\cdot)$ to stack the column vectors of matrix $A=(a_1 \big| a_2 \big| \cdots \big| a_n)$ below on another as follows,
+Given a strictly positive definite matrix $A$, bias weight $b\in\mathbb{R}^n$, and source samples $\{x_i\}_{i=1}^N \sim \mu$, suppose target samples $\bar{x}_i:= A x_i + b$, for $i=1, ..., N$, and the weights in both source and target distributions' empirical distributions are $1/N$.
+Then, transport $T(x_i) = A x_i + b$ is the solution to the OT Problem provided with a cost function $c(x, \bar{x}):= ||x - \bar{x}||_{\ell^2}^2$. \end{theorem} To expose the relationship between the BiMap transformation in Theorem~\ref{t1} and affine transformation in Theorem~\ref{t2}, we introduce the matrix vectorization operator $vec(\cdot)$ to stack the column vectors of matrix $A=(a_1 \big| a_2 \big| \cdots \big| a_n)$ below on another as follows,

-Then, we have the following lemma. \begin{lemma}~ $vec(W\cdot S \cdot W^{\top}) = (W \otimes W) \cdot vec(S)$, where $\otimes$ is Kronecker product. \end{lemma}
+Then, we have the following lemma. \begin{lemma}~ $vec(WSW^{\top}) = (W \otimes W) vec(S)$, where $\otimes$ is Kronecker product. \end{lemma}

 \begin{proof} Suppose $S$ is an $n\times n$ matrix, and $W^\top= (w_1^\top| w_2^\top|\cdots | w_m^\top)$ is the transpose of $m\times n$ matrix $W$ with each column vector $w_i^\top \in \mathbb{R}^n$ (i=1, ..., m).
-The k-th column vector of $W\cdot S \cdot W^{\top}$ can be written as $(W\cdot S \cdot W^{\top})_{(:, k)} = W\cdot S \cdot w_k^\top = (w_k^\top \otimes W)\cdot vec(S)$.
+The k-th column vector of $WSW^{\top}$ can be written as $(WSW^{\top})_{(:, k)} = WSw_k^\top = (w_k^\top \otimes W)vec(S)$.
 Hence, we achieve the lemma as follows,

 \end{proof}

 \begin{lemma}~ Suppose $W \in \mathbb{R}^{n\times n}$ is positive definite, then $W \otimes W$ is also positive definite. \end{lemma}